 Getting fom Sharm El Sheikh to Aqaba

 There are a number of fees applicable, Egypt charges both an entry and exit fee and Jordan charges an exit fee.
 You will additionally need road transport between Sharm El Sheikh and Taba and then most logically a ferry.
 If you chose to cross by land through Israel you would need to pay additional border fees and transport charges, all of the Red Sea land borders do not have public transport networks.

 A taxi from Sharm El Sheikh to Taba will cost around JOD30.
 Alternatively there is 2 buses running each day from Sharm El Sheikh to Taba.
 They cost around JOD3 leaving Sharm El Sheikh at 09:00 and arriving at 13:30, the second leaving at 15:00 and arriving at 19:15.

-The Taba ‘tourist’ ferry is a significantly more reliable and better value and timely option
+The Taba ‘tourist’ ferry is a significantly more reliable, better value and faster option.